Automating-GIS-processes/site/source/lessons/FA/final-assignment.rst

 Urban indicators
 ----------------

-In this assignment, the aim is to **develop an urban analytics tool** and apply it to at least two cities or neighborhoods in Finland (e.g. Helsinki and Tampere, or neighborhood areas in Helsinki).
+In this assignment, the aim is to **develop an urban analytics tool** and apply it to at least two cities or neighborhoods (e.g. Helsinki and Tampere, or neighborhood areas in Helsinki).
 The main idea is to calculate a set of metrics / indicators based on the urban form and/or population, and to compare the cities/regions based on these measures.
 This assignment is not accurately defined, as the idea is to allow you to use your own imagination and interest to explore different datasets and conduct analyses that interest to you, still providing useful insights about the urban areas using specific set of indicators (you should use 2-4 different indicators, see examples from below).